Battle of Kampala: Battle

-On 17 January 1986 the NRA began advancing on Kampala.
-The NRA's 1st, 3rd, 5th and 11th Battalions moved along the main axis of attack from Masaka, while the 7th Battalion travelled down Hoima Road towards the city.
+On 17 January 1986, the NRA began advancing on Kampala.
+The NRA's 1st, 3rd, 5th and 11th Battalions moved along the main axis of attack from Masaka, while the 7th Battalion under Stanley Muhangi and Matayo Kyaligonza travelled down Hoima Road towards the city.
 UNLA troops were sent to intercept them south-west of the city, but they withdrew and ignored their officers' orders for them to return.
-On 20 January the UNLA's battery began shelling western Kampala.
+On 20 January, the UNLA's battery began shelling western Kampala.
 The bombardment targeted the Rubaga Cathedral, which the UNLA suspected had been infiltrated by the NRA.
-By 22 January the NRA's 7th Battalion had occupied Nansana, while the 1st, 3rd, 5th and 11th Battalions had taken up position on Mutundwe, another hill overlooking Kampala.
+By 22 January, the NRA's 7th Battalion had occupied Nansana, while the 1st, 3rd, 5th and 11th Battalions had taken up position on Mutundwe, another hill overlooking Kampala.
 UNLA and FUNA troops blocked their advance by placing artillery—including anti-aircraft guns— at the Busega roundabout, where the Masaka and Fort Portal roads entered the capital.
 The commander of the NRA's 1st Battalion, Pecos Kutesa, in a fit of anxiety claimed he was ill; Museveni ordered him to remain at the local NRA headquarters while his second-in-command, Fred Mugisha took charge of the unit on the front lines.
+On 23 January, the government forces' artillery bombarded the areas in and around Kampala where the NRA was present, including Rubaga, Lubigi, and Busega.
+The NRA's artillery, mainly lighter guns and mortars, responded; "fierce artillery duels" erupted, lasting for the entire day.
+In the evening, government forces fled from Nateete, allowing the NRA to capture it without opposition.

-On 24 January the UNLA withdrew from the Busega roundabout.
+On early 24 January, a UNLA Bell helicopter made several attempts at disrupting the NRA artillery in the swampy area near Busega, bombing their positions until being driven away by the rebels' anti-aircraft fire.
+After the helicopter's unsuccessful attacks, the UNLA troops withdrew from the Busega roundabout despite its well-defendable position.
+The government soldiers left a 14.5mm gun behind as they retreated from the roundabout.
 A band of NRA soldiers led by Kasirye Gwanga reconnoitred the area, and, discovering that it had been abandoned, radioed a message to their headquarters.
 Saleh and Museveni subsequently ordered their forces to attack.
 The 1st Battalion and 3rd Battalion were given the responsibility of conducting the main thrust into Kampala and equipped with most of the NRA's support weapons.
 The former pressed forward with the latter in support, and by nightfall had secured Rubaga.
 The 11th Battalion moved in behind them, while the 7th Battalion seized Ndeeba.
+The NRA encountered little resistance in this area, aside of a skirmish at the Rubaga-Ndeeba road junction.
 Upon hearing that his troops had entered Kampala, Museveni relocated his headquarters from Mpigi to Trinity College Nabbingo.
 Meanwhile, three young NRA guerrillas reconnoitred UNLA defences on Kololo under the guise of playing football.
 For the most part, the UNLA and FUNA soldiers defending the city were demotivated and poorly led; many deserted or outright defected to the NRA.